Ronald Acuña Jr. Player Props: Braves vs. Athletics

 Ronald Acuña Jr. At The Plate

-- Acuna leads Atlanta with 70 hits and an OBP of .415, plus a team-best slugging percentage of .571.
+- Acuna leads Atlanta with an OBP of .408, plus a team-best slugging percentage of .561.

-- Among qualifying hitters in MLB, he ranks fourth in batting average, fourth in on-base percentage, and sixth in slugging.
+- Among the qualified hitters in MLB, his batting average ranks fifth, his on-base percentage ranks sixth, and he is 10th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.